seffradev/ehd500/docs/paper/thesis.typ

 == Materials and equipment <sec:materials>

-This section lists the equipment, material and tools used in the implementation. @fig:simplified-system-diagram shows how the majority of the physical components are connected.

 #align(center)[
   #figure(
     image("images/system-simplified.mmd.png", width: 100%),
+    caption: [
-    caption: "Overview of the intended system diagram" ) <fig:simplified-system-diagram>
+      Overview of the intended system diagram.
     ]
+  ) <simplified-system-diagram>
+]

+This section lists the equipment, material and tools used in the implementation. @fig:simplified-system-diagram shows how the majority of the physical components are connected.

 === SIMtrace 2 <sec:materials:simtrace>